Experience (n) – Practical contact with and observation of facts or events

 Expertise (n) – Expert skill or knowledge in a particular field

-Caplugs (n) – The team with the experience and expertise in custom molding you can trust.
+Caplugs (n) – The team with the experience and expertise in custom molding you can trust

-“Our mindset is always if it makes sense, we’ll consider a catalog item, but there are times we’ll look at an initial design and know we need to go down a custom path,” said sales engineer Paul Sauer.
+“Our mindset is always if it makes sense, we’ll consider a catalog item, but there are times we’ll look at an initial design and know we need to go down a custom part,” said sales engineer Paul Sauer.

 “We typically talk directly to the engineers at our customer’s location, especially in the automotive space,” stated Sauer.
 “A lot of times, you lose detail through translation if things go from the customer to a salesperson and then to me.”

-After initial research and communication is complete, our team will work on a quote or to produce initial samples for the consumer to review.
+After initial research and communication is complete, our team will work on a quote or produce initial samples for the consumer to review.

 “If we’re working on a project that is a long way off that doesn’t have mating parts yet, we may just come up with a quote,” Sauer noted.
-“If it’s more current, we can print something off and send it to the customer to have them try it out for functionality.”
+“If it’s more immediate, we can print something off and send it to the customer to have them try it out for functionality.”

 From there, our team will work with the customer through testing and changes and get a sign off to begin the tooling and production process for the injection molded part.

-“For custom projects, that could be a metal shaft, it could be an electrical connector, an oil cooler port –– really anything,” said Sauer.
+“For custom projects, that could be a metal shaft, it could be an electrical connector, an oil cooler port, really anything,” said Sauer.

-“When it comes to assembly, we can help with door jambs, front of dash, floors – we really have a tremendous product line,” added Sauer.
+“When it comes to assembly, we can help with door jambs, front of dash, floors.
+We really have a tremendous product line,” added Sauer.
 “Our biggest item for these solutions would be our body plugs (BPFE Series).”

 “I'm working on some plugs right now and we have a couple more in the queue for ‘27 and ‘28 models,” noted Sauer.
 “We're basically quoting to a drawing of the mating part to get the process started.”